 Bibliography

-What are the external resources and references cited by the method?
+What are the resources and external references cited by the method?

 Source: Freepik